Eheindj/RobloxGuard-1.0/README.md

 # 📄 Output Files

 - **Evaluation Results** (`*.csv`):
-  A row-wise log of each evaluation sample with:
   - `input_prompt`: the original prompt
   - `input_response`: the model’s generated response
   - `actual_unsafe`: ground-truth label (if provided)